The one thing families with little ones should know before they go. Here's exactly how to use it.

 Use it on your first ride of the day.
 Lines are shorter early, which means the waiting adult gets to ride faster.
 Don't save Rider Switch for when the queue is two hours long.

 A scared toddler still counts.
 Rider Switch isn't just for kids who don't meet the height requirement.
 If your child is old enough but too anxious to ride, you can still use it.
 Tell the Cast Member: they'll accommodate you.
+Not sure what might bother your kid?
+Check our Sensory Guide to preview what each ride is like before you commit.

 Baby Care Centers are near most major rides.
 If you need a quiet spot to nurse, change a diaper, or cool down while waiting, Disney's Baby Care Centers have air-conditioned rooms and all the basics.
+Our Meltdown Prevention Planner maps every Baby Care Center and quiet spot by park.

 Source: disneyworld.disney.go.com.
 These are all the rides that currently offer Rider Switch.